 The best thing about being an MCT Trustee is…Meeting some incredible people in charities, who dedicate their lives to helping others, and working with a great team of Trustees.
 It’s also great to see how a small amount of help and support can sometimes make quite a significant difference.

 In my spare time…I have three children, who have all decided not to share my love of Oxford United, sadly.
 I have played in various local bands and competed at football and table tennis for many years.
 Now I’m taking it steady on the bowls green.
-I also sit on the board of Aspire, help out with the ROBIN network and am a governor at my local primary school
+I also help out with the ROBIN network and am a governor at my local primary school

 Meet the team: